zx80/flask-simple-auth/docs/TUTORIAL.md

 ```

 By default, any group name is accepted with `authorize`, and may fail at run
 time.
-It is possible to restrict the available groups with `FSA_GROUPS` so that
+Available groups can be explicitely declare with `FSA_GROUPS` so that
 a configuration error is raised instead:

 ```python